WuBingzheng/memleax/README.md

 The process began memory leak after long-time running.
 If using current memory debuggers, such as `Valgrind`, I have to restart the target process and wait for several days again.
-Besides it impacts the target process much for several days, which is not good for production environment.
+Besides it impacts the target process much for several days, which is not good for production.

 So I need a tool to debug a running process without restarting it.
 I searched the internet but didn't find one.
 Then I wrote such a tool myself.